Tony Hills (American football): Pittsburgh Steelers

-Hills was drafted in the fourth round of the 2008 NFL Draft by the Pittsburgh Steelers, spending three seasons with the team.
-He played in 4 games during the 2010 season.
-He was released on September 3, 2011.
+Hills was selected by the Pittsburgh Steelers in the fourth round with the 130th pick.

+Hills spent three seasons with the Steelers.
+He was with the team when they won Super Bowl XLIII, though he did not play in that game.
+He played in 4 games during the 2010 season and played in Super Bowl XLV.
+Prior to the start of the 2011 season, he was released by the Steelers.

 Denver Broncos

 On September 6, 2011, he signed with the Denver Broncos.
+He was only active for one game for the Broncos and was cut prior to the 2012 season.

 Indianapolis Colts

-On October 6, 2012, he signed with the Indianapolis Colts.
-He played in 6 games for the Colts during the 2012 season, starting 1.
+A few weeks after being cut by the Broncos, he was signed to the Indianapolis Colts practice squad.
+On October 6, 2012, he was promoted to the roster.
+He played in 6 games for the Colts during the 2012 season and recorded the only start of his career.

 Buffalo Bills

-On July 28, 2013, Hills signed with the Buffalo Bills.
-On August 18, 2013, he was released by the Bills.
+On July 28, 2013, Hills signed with the Buffalo Bills as a free agent, but was released by them a few weeks later.

 Oakland Raiders

-On August 20, 2013, Hills was signed by the Oakland Raiders.
+Two days after being cut by the Bills, on August 20, 2013, Hills was signed by the Oakland Raiders, but they cut him 11 days later.

 Miami Dolphins

-On July 28, 2014, Hills was signed by the Miami Dolphins.
+After sitting out the 2013 season, Hills was signed by the Miami Dolphins on July 28, 2014.
+He was moved to the practice squad before the season started.
+He was cut by the Dolphins in mid-October.

 Dallas Cowboys

-On October 15, 2014 Hills was signed by the Dallas Cowboys.
+On October 15, 2014 Hills was signed by the Dallas Cowboys on the same day he was cut by the Dolphins.
 He played in 3 games for the Cowboys during the 2014 season.

 Carolina Panthers

-On July 28, 2015, Hills was signed by the Carolina Panthers.
-He was cut on August 30, 2015.
+On July 28, 2015, Hills was signed by the Carolina Panthers as a free agent, but was cut by them before the season started.

 Baltimore Ravens

-On September 16, 2015, the Baltimore Ravens signed Hills to their practice squad.
+A few weeks after being cut by the Panthers, Hills was signed by the Baltimore Ravens to their practice squad, but was released after 5 days.
 On September 21, 2015, he was waived by the Ravens.